NuttyLogic/BSBolt/README.md

 * homebrew
 * xcode

-Installation from source requires xcode command line utilities, [homebrew](https://brew.sh/) macOS package manager, and autoconf are installed.
+Installation from source requires xcode command line utilities, [homebrew](https://brew.sh/) macOS package manager, autoconf, and automake are installed.
 Xcode through the mac App Store, running the xcode installation command listed below, or as part of the [homebrew](https://brew.sh/) macOS package manager installation.
 The full installation process can be completed as outlined below.